operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 </details>

 ## Attempting a major version upgrade by changing the version range
-The Operator Controller follows semver and prevents automatic upgrades to new major versions when an `Operator`'s `spec.upgradeConstraintPolicy` is set to `Enforce`.
+The operator-controller follows semver and prevents automatic upgrades to new major versions when a `ClusterExtension`'s `spec.upgradeConstraintPolicy` is set to `Enforce`.
 New major versions might have breaking changes and could cause problems for users.
-Let's add a new major version of our bundle to the catalog image and update the version range on the `Operator`.
+Let's add a new major version of our bundle to the catalog image and update the version range on the `ClusterExtension`.

 ### Update the FBC Image to contain a bundle for `v2.0.0`
 - Add the new bundle to the catalog YAML file